masd01/lattepanda-weather-station/README.md

 # lattepanda-weather-station
 Lattepanda weather station with oled ssd1306.
-Python script receive data from web and sends to onboard arduino leonardo to display in oled
+Python script receives data from web and sends to onboard arduino leonardo to display in oled

 According to Lattepanda pinout and ssd1306,